-The articles of association will define all internal rules of your company for the years to come as regards to shareholders duties, managers' powers and responsibilities, issuance of new shares, categories of shares, etc. Thus, it is one of the most important legal steps for your business.
+The articles of association will define all internal rules of your company for the years to come as regards shareholders duties, managers' powers and responsibilities, issuance of new shares, categories of shares, etc. Thus, it is one of the most important legal steps for your business.
 We can advise you and draft tailor-made articles of association that will ensure you legal certainty and clarity.
+Better starting your business with a clear mind!

-Liaising with the public notary, drafting the deed and providing the notary with all the required documents.
+Reaching out to the public notary, drafting the deed and providing the notary with all the required documents.

-For most commercial companies such as the public limited liability company (société anonyme), incorporation involves the drafting of the notarial deed which will then be stamped by the public notary if he/she is satisfied with the documents provided.
-Public notaries ask for various documents to be provided, including as a minimum, the declaration of economic beneficiary and ID/passport cards for the shareholder(s).
-After stamping the deed, the public notary will proceed with the registration with the competent administration.
+For most commercial companies such as the public limited liability company (société anonyme), incorporation involves drafting the notarial deed which will then be stamped by the public notary if he/she is satisfied with the documents provided.
+Public notaries all ask for different documents to be provided but require, as a minimum, the declaration of economic beneficiary and ID/passport cards of the shareholder(s).
+After stamping the deed, the public notary will proceed with the registration to the competent authority.